-Judge In Opioid Trial Rules Johnson & Johnson Must Pay Oklahoma $572 Million
+Johnson & Johnson Ordered To Pay Oklahoma $572 Million In Opioid Trial

 Oklahoma Attorney General Mike Hunter's suit alleged that Johnson & Johnson, through its pharmaceutical subsidiary Janssen, helped ignite a public health crisis that has killed thousands of state residents.

-Balkman said in the ruling that the state made its case that Johnson & Johnson contributed to the state's opioid crisis, affirming the key legal argument of the state's case, that the drugmaker had created a "public nuisance."
+Balkman's ruling affirmed the key legal argument of the state's case, that the drugmaker had created a "public nuisance."

-"The state met its burden," Balkman said, proving the company acted improperly with its "misleading marketing and promotion of opioids."
+"The state met its burden," Balkman said in his comments, proving the company acted improperly with its "misleading marketing and promotion of opioids."

-"This is a temporary public nuisance that can be abated and the proper remedy for the public nuisance is equitable abatement," he said in a statement.
+"This is a temporary public nuisance that can be abated and the proper remedy for the public nuisance is equitable abatement," he said.

+The amount Balkman ordered Johnson & Johnson to pay falls far short of the $17.5 billion state officials requested, but in his ruling he acknowledged the cost of the recovery effort will be much larger.

+Indeed, according to estimates detailed in this decision, the company's $527 million payment would only only fund Oklahoma's opioid recovery plan for a single year.

 Johnson & Johnson argues that the facts don't support the judge's finding.